gongziyida/Modeling-Neural-Plasticity-with-Multisensory-Braitenberg-Vehicles/README.md

 ## 6 Future Plan
 - Put the trained BV in a new, testing environment, like conducting animal testings.
   - Implement the progress saving functionality

+## 7 Possible Implementation
+- More complexed senses or more than two senses
 - More than 1 BV and BVs interactions
 - Another possible solution: apply genetic algorithm or other kinds to optimize the network structure